gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-04/index.md

 1. Next, update the user data for your Kafka brokers by making sure your arguments to `run-kafka` match the new `run-kafka` interface.

-   Note that the default values for `run-kafka` will "just work", however if you previously added optional arguments, you may need to update the argument values or argument names you pass in.
+   Note that the default values for `run-kafka` will &quot;just work&quot;, however if you previously added optional arguments, you may need to update the argument values or argument names you pass in.
 See the [kafka user data example](https://github.com/gruntwork-io/package-kafka/blob/master/examples/kafka-zookeeper-standalone-clusters/user-data/kafka-user-data.sh#L39-L59) for a good reference, as well as the [updated run-kafka docs](https://github.com/gruntwork-io/package-kafka/blob/master/modules/run-kafka/bin/run-kafka#L84).

-1. Finally, we've updated the way that configuration files are customized for Kafka.
+1. Finally, we&apos;ve updated the way that configuration files are customized for Kafka.
 See the new [run-kafka config README](https://github.com/gruntwork-io/package-kafka/tree/master/modules/run-kafka/config) for additional details.

 </div>